🎓 Program Overview

 - IDistributedCache with Redis: distributed caching across multiple application instances

-- HybridCache (.NET 10): combining in-process and distributed cache with stampede protection β stable and production-ready in .NET 10
+- HybridCache (.NET 10): combining in-process and distributed cache with stampede protection — stable in .NET 10

 - Output caching with Redis: caching entire HTTP responses at the middleware level